Xanvia/IT-Center-MainWeb-Frontend/README.md

     1. add images into public > Slide folder
     2. rename with existing name or rename with slide number "ex: fourth"
-    3. edit B file
+    3. edit A file
-    4. add new image into the array in file B
+    4. add new image into the array in file A